ashinw/house-prj-pub/upper-level/section-M-requirements.md

 ## Problem

 1. An autonomous bathroom is required for split level residents and their guests
-2. The Symmetry principle will be violated because the laundry must be placed in this same position on the lower level
+2. The Symmetry principle will be violated because the laundry shall be placed in this same position on the lower level

 ## Solution